Collegiate Challenge FAQs

 Groups are responsible for all transportation arrangements and costs.
 Even if your group is flying to the site, rented vehicles will be needed to transport the group throughout the week.

 Groups are responsible for providing their own food.
-We recommend budgeting $6 to $10 per person per day for food if you will be preparing your own meals.
+We recommend budgeting $6 to $10 per person per day for food if you’ll be preparing your won meals.
 All Collegiate Challenge accommodations will include a place for participants to prepare meals.
-Extra costs should be added if you plan to eat at restaurants.
+Extra cost should be added if you plan to eat at restaurants.

 What type of housing is provided on trips?